 The Browns live in a large country house with a butler, cook and tweeny (Evangeline).
 In case you were wondering, a tweeny is a maid who assisted two other members of a domestic staff.

 Nurse Matilda simply disappears ‘without explanation’ at the end of the third book.
-However, when considered in light of the travelling angel trope, her disappearance is entirely understandable.
+However, when considered in light of the blow-in saviour trope, her disappearance is entirely understandable.
 The enigmatic Nurse Matilda arrives when children need but don’t want her, but must go when they want but don’t need her, which lends poignancy and resonance to the ending.
 It is hoped the young reader, too, does not want Nurse Matilda to go.

 There is a fairytale element to this series relating to beauty.
 Does Nurse Matilda really get less ugly (in a magical way) as the children learn to behave better, or do the children learn to look past her ugliness as they learn to love her?
 This is basically the message of The Frog Prince, in which young women are told to marry the man their father tells them to marry — don’t worry, even if he’s basically a toad you’ll learn to love him.